ScorpionFiko/UTOR-MOD03-CHAL01-Enhanced-Password-Generator/README.md

 ## Description

-Reporsitory containing the code for the enhanced password generator.
+Repository containing the code for the enhanced password generator.
 The website is done using HTML, CSS, and JavaScript.
 The Enhanced Password Generator goes beyond just supplying a password to the user.
 It presents the user with the options to select:<br>
 - password length (between 8 and 128 characters)
 - the character types (numeric, lower case letters, upper case letters, and special character) to be used in the password

-The series of prompts for the password legth and character types are presented on the screen via a hidden user form.
+The series of prompts for the password length and character types is presented on the screen via a user form that is initially hidden.
 The form gets displayed to the user once the "generate password" button is pressed.
-To prevent bad user input, the form uses sliders or inputs of type ranage that the user can modify using the mouse or their finger.
+To prevent bad user input, the form uses sliders or inputs of type range that the user can modify using the mouse or their finger.
 The change in the slider value is also immediately displayed on the form.
-The user must select at least one of the character types in order to generate a password; otherwise the user can not proceed and the border of all character type inputs will turn red brining it up to the user's attention.
+The user must select at least one of the character types in order to generate a password; otherwise the user can not proceed and the border of all character type inputs will turn red bringing it up to the user's attention.

 If all inputs are in place, a password of supplied length is generated from the selected characters types.
-Please note: the only special character as per (website) that is ommitted is the space (' ').
+Please note: the only special character as per (website) that is omitted is the space (' ').
 A leading or trailing space character may mislead the user.
 In addition, may forms may "trim" the password string (i.e. remove leading or trailing spaces) leading to a wrong password error.

-The hidden user form will appear on top and slightly offest from the exising password box.
+The hidden user form will appear on top and slightly offset from the existing password box.
 It is responsive and will modify the look once the screen width is reduced.

 Below is the image of the application when the user lands on the page
 ![Website Landing](./assets/images/EnhancedPasswordGen-01-landing.png)